KseniaSOS/iq-kids/README.md

 * ### Contact Us

-  * This section contains the map and contact details (all data is fictitious for the project and is not valid).
+  * This section contains the map and contact details (the data is a work of fiction and is used for demonstrative purposes within the present project).

 ![Contact Us page image](assets/readme-images/contact.png)